 Marling School is a non-fee paying, selective Grammar School for boys aged 11-16 years with a co-educational Sixth Form.

-To gain entry all pupils must sit and gain a qualifying rank in the Gloucestershire Grammar Schools' Entrance Test.
+To gain entry to Year 7, all pupils must sit and gain a qualifying rank in the Gloucestershire Grammar Schools' Entrance Test.
 Registration for the Entrance Test is in the summer of Year 5 and the Test is taken of Year 6.
 Marling School operates within the Gloucestershire County Co-ordinated Admissions Scheme for Year 7 entry.

-In the normal primary to secondary route of entry, all boys in their correct chronological cohort for Year 6 must sit an Entrance Test organised by the school (For 2020 Entry, Saturday 14 September 2019).
-Parents/carers must register the student to be considered for entry by completion of the Gloucestershire Grammar Schools' Registration Form (usually in the summer term of Year 5).
+In the normal primary to secondary route of entry, all boys in their correct chronological cohort for Year 6 must sit the Gloucestershire Grammar Schools' Entrance Test organised by the Gloucestershire Grammar Schools and can be sat at Marling School.
+Parents/carers must register their child for the Entrance Test by completion of the Gloucestershire Grammar Schools' Registration Form (usually in the summer term of Year 5).
 The Registration link will appear on this website at the appropriate time.
 Boys interested in a place at Marling School must share their result with Marling on the Registration Form.

 All offers of school places will be made by the Local Authority (usually 1 March).
 This will be the school with the highest ranked preference for which your son has met the admission criteria.